99 Problems: Local SEO for Dentists Ain’t One

 Tips for optimizing a dental website

-I wanted to share an SEO-related tactic that worked well for a dentist in Grand Prairie, Alberta that we work with.
+I wanted to share an tactic for local SEO for dentists that worked well for a dentist in Grand Prairie, Alberta that we work with.
 We don’t typically think of creating service area pages, or city pages for a dental clinic.
 This is especially true if you are a dentist in NYC, for instance, or any other major city with a large, dense population.
 Simply own your backyard and you will be just fine.
-But what if your clinic is in a rural area with a small population, and you need to attract patients from farther away?
+But how does SEO for a dental clinic work if your clinic is in a rural area with a small population, and you need to attract patients from farther away?
 This is where a service area page strategy can come into play.

 This particular dentist had this exact challenge to solve.
 They are located in Grand Prairie, AB, and in order to hit their growth goals, they needed to attract patients from surrounding areas that in some cases were pretty far away.
 So over the course of three years, we built pages on their website optimized to rank locally in those areas.